Jamie O'Neill: Personal life

+When published in Britain, Swim was likened to the work of Joyce.
+The book allowed O'Neill to quit his job as a porter and to open his first bank account.

 Ten years after publication, Alison Walsh, reviewing the year 2001 for the Sunday Independent, called it "a vintage one in Irish writing", specifically naming the "unforgettable" At Swim, Two Boys alongside books by Dermot Bolger, Eoin Colfer and Nuala O'Faolain.

 He and Julien Joly are no longer together.